In Flames: Jester Head mascot

-Members
+Band members

-Initially formed as a side project by Ceremonial Oath guitarist Jesper Strömblad in 1990, the group's first full lineup in 1993 also featured guitarist Glenn Ljungström and bassist Johan Larsson.
-As the band were without an official vocalist, their 1994 debut Lunar Strain featured contributions from Dark Tranquillity frontman Mikael Stanne, as well as several guest musicians.
+Initially formed as a side project by Ceremonial Oath bassist Jesper Strömblad in 1990, the group's first full lineup in 1993 also featured guitarist Glenn Ljungström and bassist Johan Larsson.
+As the band were without an official vocalist, their 1994 debut Lunar Strain featured contributions from Dark Tranquillity guitarist Mikael Stanne, as well as several guest musicians.
 The 1995 EP Subterranean featured vocals by Dawn's Henke Forss, as well as drums by Daniel Erlandsson of Eucharist and Anders Jivarp of Dark Tranquillity.
 Around the time of the EP's release, Björn Gelotte joined In Flames as the band's first official drummer, and a short time later Anders Fridén was brought in from Dark Tranquillity as the group's first official vocalist.

 The lineup of Strömblad, Ljungström, Larsson, Gelotte and Fridén released The Jester Race in 1996 and Whoracle in 1997.
 By the end of the recording for Whoracle, however, both Ljungström and Larsson had announced that they were leaving the band.
 They were replaced for a short tour by Niclas Engelin and Peter Iwers, both of whom were ultimately retained as official members.
 Engelin only remained until the following year, however, and his role was taken over by Gelotte.
 The vacated position of drummer was soon filled by Daniel Svensson.
 The band's lineup remained stable for over a decade, releasing several albums.

 In February 2010, founding member Strömblad announced that he was leaving In Flames, with the band admitting that "in order to keep a very dear friend this is probably for the best".
-He was replaced for tour dates later in the year by a returning Niclas Engelin, who was later announced as a full member of the group in March 2011.
+He was replaced for tour dates later in the year by a returning Engelin, who was later announced as a full member of the group in March 2011.
 In late 2015, long-term drummer Svensson also left In Flames, explaining that he wanted to "spend more time with ... [his] wife and three daughters".
 Joe Rickard was brought in as Svensson's replacement the following year.
 Iwers also departed a year after Svensson, explaining that he felt it was "the time to move on with other musical and non-musical adventures".
 Bryce Paul took over his place for future tour dates.
 In July 2018, Tanner Wayne replaced Rickard.

 In 2018, Engelin went on hiatus, with former Megadeth member Chris Broderick filling for live shows.
 The status of Engelin's belonging of band was unknown, despite Engelin stating that he was still in the band in an August 2020 interview, before refusing to answer the same question in July 2022.
-Anders confirmed that Chris was "100% officially in the band", hinting that Engelin left or was fired, before he confirmed Engelin's departure in an interview with Metal Hammer UK.
+Anders confirmed that Chris was "100% officially in the band", hinting that Engelin left or was fired.
+On 8 June 2023, Bryce Paul announced his departure from the band.
+Liam Wilson of The Dillinger Escape Plan replaced him, initially as a live member, before becoming official by May 2024.
+Tanner Wayne left the band in May 2025.
+Later that month, the band announced Jon Rice as touring drummer.